Frequently Asked Questions

 Shelves 15" L x 30" W x 12" H; Also 2 shelves 14'' Tall

-There is no need to bring a fridge or microwave!
-Starting June 2014, Campion, Xavier, Chardin and Bellarmine are equipped with micro-fridges.
+There is no need to bring a fridge or microwave.
+Campion, Xavier, Chardin and Bellarmine are equipped with micro-fridges.
 This includes a 3.2 cubic feet mini-fridge as well as a microwave.
-The Murphy Apartments are equipped with full size kitchens, including a refrigerator and microwave.
+The Murphy Apartments are equipped with full-size kitchens, including a refrigerator and microwave.

 A Triple Plus and Double Plus rooms are rooms that are larger than a standard double room in Bellarmine or Campion Halls.
 Each room will come with sets of furniture (wardrobe, chair, desk, and mattress) and beds that align with the number of occupants.
 The Triple Plus will come with a bunked bed as well as a third, separate bed.
 In most triples the third bed comes lofted (raised to 64 inches).

 To loft a bed, students may submit a Work Order Online.
 Students in double rooms may only raise their bed to about hip-height.
-This set up provides about 31" of clearance between the floor and bottom of the bed frame a lower bed provides about 8".
+This set up provides about 31 inches of clearance between the floor and bottom of the bed frame a lower bed provides about 8 inches.
+Any bed bunking and lofting of the beds must be performed by the Resident Hall Facilities group to insure that they are safety setup in resident rooms.

 Meal Plans

-Yes, all Freshman, Sophomore, 1st year, and 2nd year students living on-campus must choose a meal plan option.
-In concert with the on-campus-living policy, freshmen and sophomore students living on-campus, including our affiliate housing at The Douglas and Vi Hilbert Hall, are required to have at least The Residential Meal Plan.
+Yes, all first-year and second-year students living on-campus must choose a meal plan option.
+In concert with the on-campus-living policy, First Year and second-year students living on-campus, including our affiliate housing at The Douglas and Vi Hilbert Hall, are required to have at least The Residential Meal Plan.

 Meal plans work as a declining balance, like a debit card or a gift card.
 A student's full balance of their requested meal plan will appear at the beginning of the quarter and it is up to the student's discretion how much they spend per day based on their eating habits.
 Students can manage their meal plan funds online by registering for an eAccount.